cq100/AOMFR/README.md

 ## Remarks
 1. In order to facilitate understanding, we simplified this code.
-If you have questions, please contact us in time
+If you have questions, please contact us in time.
-2. This code will continue to be updated
+2. This code will continue to be updated.